akrzemi1/papers/axiom_level_contract_statements.md

 ===============================

 Current [[WD]][1] allows axiom-level contract statements to be evaluated at runtime.
-This seems contradictory with the design goals for axiom-level contract statements outlined in [[P0380r0]][2] which explicitly notes that the goal for axiom-level contract statements is to allow functions without definitions.
-In this paper we propose to make it clear that a program is guaranteed, in any build level, to compile and link fine when conditions in axiom-level contract statements contain references to entities without definitions.
-At the same time we want to preserve the guarantee from [[WD]][1] that if the implementaiton can somehow determine the value that the predicate would return it should be able to use this information for optimization or correctness verification purposes.
+This seems contradictory with the design goals for axiom-level contract statements outlined in [[P0380r0]][2], which explicitly notes that the goal for axiom-level contract statements is to allow functions without definitions.
+In this paper we propose to make it clear that a program is guaranteed, in any build level, to compile and link fine when conditions in axiom-level contract statements contain references to objects and functions without definitions.

+### Non-goals

+At the same time we want to preserve the guarantee from [[WD]][1] that if the implementaiton can somehow determine the value that the predicate would return, it should be able to use this information for optimization or correctness verification purposes.
+Such optimizations are controversial and considered a defficiency in [[WD]][1], but we consider it an orthogonal issue to the one discussed in thes paper.

 In this paper we do not discuss side effects being allowed in axiom-level contact statements.
 That will be the subject of another paper.